Kelechi-uo/Darey.io_PBL_DevOps/Project_1.md

 ![Alt text](Project1_images/apache%20sites%20available%20output.png)

-With this VirtualHost configuration, we’re telling Apache to serve projectlamp using /var/www/projectlampl as its web root directory.
+With this VirtualHost configuration, we’re telling Apache to serve projectlam using /var/www/projectlampl as its web root directory.
 If you would like to test Apache without a domain name, you can remove or comment out the options ServerName and ServerAlias by adding a # character in the beginning of each option’s lines.
 Adding the # character there will tell the program to skip processing the instructions on those lines.

 You can now use a2ensite command to enable the new virtual host: